Selective and efficient quantum process tomography for non-trace preserving maps: a superconducting quantum processor implementation: Results and Discussion

-Given that the \emph{a priori} information on the $\mathcal{P}$--matrix was used to experimentally estimate, individually, any coefficient of the matrix $\chi_{\mathrm{theo}}$ of the non trace-preserving target process $\E^{(6)}$, it is important to check that the obtained results are compatible with that initial assumption.
+Given that the \emph{a priori} information of the $\mathcal{P}$--matrix was used to experimentally estimate, individually, any coefficient of the matrix $\chi_{\mathrm{theo}}$ of the non trace-preserving target process $\E^{(6)}$, it is important to check that the obtained results are compatible with that initial assumption.
 In Fig.~\ref{fig:p-matrices} a), we show a color map representing the values of the coefficient of the $\mathcal{P}$--matrix in its diagonal form, and in Fig.~\ref{fig:p-matrices} b), the corresponding values obtained after the full reconstruction from Eq.~\eqref{eq:P_operator}.
 It can be seen that some elements in the diagonal are slightly greater than 1 (up to $14\%$), which indicates that the process is not physical.
 Even so, there is a clear similarity with the $\mathcal{P}$--matrix of the target process.
 Finally, in Fig.~\ref{fig:p-matrices} c), we show the $\mathcal{P}$--matrix obtained from the post-processed data, i.e., after convex optimization (see Eq.~\eqref{eq:optim}).
-Although the constraint in the optimization stage is on $\Tr(\mathcal{P})$, the values of the individual elements are very close to that of the nominal process (less than $4\%$ of difference).
+Although the constraint in the optimization stage is on $\Tr(\mathcal{P})$, the value of each of its elements is very close to that of the nominal process (less than $4\%$ of difference).

 For a wider analysis of performance, we also implemented and experimentally reconstructed the trace-preserving counterpart of $\E^{(6)}$, where the loss subprocess was removed, and other simple process in $d=6$: \texttt{PHASE} (a phase shift of $\pi/3$ on the elements $\ket{1}$ and $\ket{4}$) and \texttt{PHASE+LOSS} (similar to \texttt{PHASE}, but with an additional 50\% loss).
-The explicit Kraus operators for these processes are presented in the Appendix \ref{ap:krauss-processes}.
+The explicit Kraus operators for these processes are presented in Appendix \ref{ap:krauss-processes}.
 Comparing both reconstruction methods, the difference in the fidelity values is, in all these cases, less than $1\%$.